 - (A) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses.
 The discharge from this facility is made up of treated domestic wastewater.
-Based upon review of the Report of Compliance Inspection for the inspection conducted on October 21, 2019, there has been evidence of excursion from the criterion observed by the Department,.
-However, the facility has addressed the non-compliance issues and had a return to compliance on April 22, 2020.
-Additionally, this facility utilizes secondary treatment technology and is currently in compliance with effluent limitations that are more stringent than secondary treatment technology based effluent limits established in 40 CFR 133 and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.
+Based upon review of the Report of Compliance Inspection for the inspection conducted on October 21, 2020, no evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
+Additionally, this facility utilizes equivalent to secondary treatment technology and is currently in compliance with the equivalent to secondary treatment technology based effluent limits established in this permit and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.
 Based on the information reviewed during the drafting of this permit, these final effluent limitations appear to have protected against the excursion of this criterion in the past.
 Therefore, the discharge does not have the reasonable potential to cause or contribute to an excursion of this criterion. - (B) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses.
 Please see (A) above as justification is the same. - (C) Waters shall be free from substances in sufficient amounts to cause unsightly color or turbidity, offensive odor or prevent full maintenance of beneficial uses.
 Please see (A) above as justification is the same. - (D) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life.
 This permit contains final effluent limitations which are protective of both acute and chronic toxicity for various pollutants that are either expected to be discharged by domestic wastewater facilities or that were disclosed by this facility on the application for permit coverage.
-Based on the information reviewed during the drafting of this permit, it has been determined if the facility meets final effluent limitations established in this permit, there is no reasonable potential for the discharge to cause an excursion of this criterion.
+Based on the information reviewed during the drafting of this permit, it has been determined if the facility meets final effluent limitations established in this permit, there is no reasonable potential for the discharge to cause an excursion of this criterion. - (E) Waters shall provide for the attainment and maintenance of water quality standards downstream including waters of another state.
+Please see (D) above as justification is the same. - (F) There shall be no significant human health hazard from incidental contact with the water.
+Please see (D) above as justification is the same. - (G) There shall be no acute toxicity to livestock or wildlife watering.
+Please see (D) above as justification is the same.